-ARTICLE VII - Executive Director
+ARTICLE VI - Executive Director

 An Executive Director of the Society shall be appointed by the Board of Directors and must be a Member of the Society.
 The Executive Director's duties and responsibilities are defined in the By-Laws and by the Board of Directors.
 The Executive Director shall advise the Board of Directors of the Society and be responsible for the day-to-day direction of the headquarters and any satellite offices of the Society.
 The Executive Director is hired and may be removed by a majority vote of the Board of Directors.
 The Executive Director will be evaluated by the Board of Directors annually.
 The Executive Director shall not be allowed to run for any office of the Society for four (4) years after leaving the position of Executive Director.

-ARTICLE VIII - Board of Directors
+ARTICLE VII - Board of Directors

 The President-elect of the Board of Directors will be the Parliamentarian using Sturgis, Edition IV.